MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/index.md

 The demos for this course are based on the demos from the accelerator kit <a href="https://microsoft.seismic.com/Link/Content/DCJC9CXBThjcFGfJjJXMQ2jXqfCG" target="_blank">Demo Guide and Talking Points.docx</a>.

-It is important that you familiarize yourself with the demos prior to delivering this training.
-For several labs, you'll utilize sample documents and pre-created Teams meetings and emails.
+It's important that you familiarize yourself with the demos prior to delivering this training.
+For several labs, you'll utilize sample documents and precreated Teams meetings and emails.

 <ul>
-  <li>Pre-download all sample documents <a href="https://github.com/MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/tree/master/ResourceFiles" target="_blank">here</a>.</li>
+  <li>Predownload all sample documents <a href="https://github.com/MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/tree/master/ResourceFiles" target="_blank">here</a>.</li>
   <li>Setup Teams meetings and email threads by following the instructions <a href="https://microsoft.seismic.com/Link/Content/DCFPQWmT2DMXC8WJjgjP4H44GWXG" target="_blank">here</a>.</li>
   <li>Familiarize yourself with the immersion experiences found below.</li>
 </ul>